Sharing ideas, teaching tips and resources for the homeschool journey.

 When you first begin planning your English curriculum it is normal to feel a little at sea.
 Most of us have the school methods of teaching locked into our brains and that is what we think we need.
 We look for spelling tests, comprehension lessons, grammar worksheets and creative writing assignments.
 However when you homeschool you can use a far more natural method for teaching this subject.

-Charlotte Mason believed the teaching methods and literary content of a child's curriculum were extremely important in achieving a good education or outcome.
+Charlotte Mason believed the teaching methods and literary content of a child's curriculum were extremely important in achieving a good education.

-Outcome: This exposes children to a wide variety of literature and gives them an appetite for good quality literature.
+Outcome: This exposes children to a wide variety of literature and gives them an appetite for excellent literature.

 Outcome: This encourages listening skills and allows books to be used beyond the level of a child's reading ability.